panzerdp/dmitripavlutin.com/content/posts/058-classes-guide/index.md

 Classes organized with encapsulation in mind are easier to update when implementation details change.

 A good way to hide internal data of an object is to use the private fields.
-These are the fields that can be read and change only within the class they belong.
+These are the fields that can be read and change only within the class they belong to.
 The outside world of the class cannot change private fields directly.

 Prefix the field name with the special symbol `#` to make it private, e.g. `#myField`.
 The prefix `#` must be kept every time you work with the field: declare it, read it, or modify it.